Project Space Residency FAQs

 VSW has hosted residents since 1969.
 You can see the past several years of Project Space residents on the VSW Project Space Residency website

-Be sure to listen to Season 1 of the Project Space Podcast to hear about the experience of recent residents!
+Be sure to listen to Season 1 and 2 of the Project Space Podcast to hear about the experience of recent residents!

 Who are the reviewers?